sgillogly/P2MineCo/README.md

 ## Project Description

-Here goes your awesome project description!
+Stylistic improvments to the experience site for the client's mining company.
+Code upgrades to make data displays more dynamic and responsive.

 ## Technologies Used

-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* Lightning Component Framework (Aura)
+* Apex
+* SOQL
+* Service Cloud
+* JavaScript
+* Experience Cloud
+* Lightning Data Service

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Home Page with most-popular mining site locations shown dynamically
+* Sustainability Page with interactive charts
+* Business Page to get in contact and view the Products page
+* Products page to learn more about individual products offered

 ## Getting Started